Norlock/nvim-traveller/README.md

 - [x] Use git rm if possible
 - [x] Use git mv if possible
 - [x] Telescope integration in directory
-- [ ] Change cd to git root if possible
+- [x] Change cd to git root if possible
+- [x] Navigate to home directory hotkey
 - [ ] Docs
 - [ ] FZF/(Other fuzzy file searcher)  if there is demand for it
 - [ ] Being able to pass stringed cmds "test file.lua"